by DeeDee Hughes, Director of Curriculum Development at Oak Meadow

 - Begin by getting a sense of the week’s goals.
 Look over what you would like to accomplish in the coming week in each subject.
 If you are using a curriculum that is designed in a weekly lesson format, this is pretty easy (for instance, you want to do lesson 5 in each subject this week).
 If you aren’t working with a weekly format curriculum or you are using many sources, make a list of next steps for each subject.

 - Prioritize the assignments, activities, and projects for the week.
 Write down the top priority tasks first, dividing them up according to subject and spacing them over the days of the week.
 By putting the high priority tasks at the top of the list, they are most likely to get done.
 Let’s say there’s a book report in English that must be done this week because your student will be beginning a new book next week.
 The book report will go at the top of the list for English and be scheduled early in the week.
 This gives some wiggle room if it takes longer than expected.
-The book report will get done before the grammar exercises or spelling quiz.
-That’s not to say spelling and grammar aren’t important—they are—but the book report will get done first to make sure it is completed before moving onto the next book.

 - Use the planner to chunk up larger projects into smaller tasks.
 Maybe an animal research paper is on the science list this week.
 Day 1 can be for locating research materials; Day 2 can be for reading research and taking notes; Day 3 is for organizing the notes and creating a detailed outline with topic sentences for each main idea; Day 4 is for the rough draft; and Day 5 is for revising, editing, and proofing the final version of the report.
 Each of these tasks will take about the same amount of time, making a big, daunting project suddenly feel doable.

 - Let your planner help you take an unscheduled day off or take advantage of an unexpected opportunity.
 If something comes up, or if you and your kids just really need a day without expectations, go for it!
 That’s one of the greatest joys and benefits of homeschooling.
 Your planner makes it easy for you to go off and enjoy yourselves, and then get back on track afterwards.
 Everything is still there.
 You haven’t “forgotten” anything; you just shift the tasks over one day.
-Who cares which days you homeschool and which ones are free days?
-Do what you can in the days remaining; any leftover tasks are moved to the top of the list for the following week.

 - If you are homeschooling more than one child, use colored pens to easily track each student’s study plan.
 This lets you see at a glance who will be doing what on a particular day.
 Seeing everyone’s schedule at once helps you coordinate weekly goals so that visits to the library, nature walks, or one-on-one time with your children all fit together.